 How much of what is right in our faces do we hide from ourselves by our perspectives, our filters, our prejudices.. our failure to see?
 What we don’t see, really see, we give no thought.
-And with that missing thought we also miss the ability to appreciate and give thanks.
+And with that missing thought, we also miss the ability to appreciate and give thanks.
 We are such busy people.
 In not seeing, we are driven to further busyness as we seek what we lack, while what we think we lack, or something even better, is right before us waiting to be seen.
-When we really see, we cannot help but to feel blessed, and thankful.
+When we really see, we cannot help but feel blessed, and thankful.

 All of that from noticing a praying mantis?
 Thank you for making me mindful, little alien.